 I remember a time at one of the tests I was asked what was one of my favorite tenets of Tae Kwon Do.
 Immediately integrity came to mind.
-Knowing that as an entire establishment we were ingraining in our students with a sense that we uphold integrity as a school and a group of people.
+Knowing that as an entire establishment we were ingraining in our students a sense that we uphold integrity as a school and a group of people.
 Integrity means that we will hold to our word.
 It also means that we will respect other people and their property.
 We were at a Martial Arts of America Tournament recently and I left a bag there accidently – which had my checkbook in it plus some of our kids’ things.
-I was frustrated because of the hassle it would be to stop the checks and change the account and everything that entails of a stolen checkbook.
+I was frustrated because of the hassle it would be to stop the checks and change the account and everything that has to be done with a stolen checkbook.
 Then I remembered that Master Slatten was still there.
-I knew that if they could find it – then all the things would still be there.
-Jim called her and she was able to return our bag.
+I knew that if they could find it, then all the things would still be there.
+My husband called her and she was able to return our bag.
 I am pleased to say that there were over two hundred people there and I was sure that our things were still going to be intact.
-This is what integrity means to me – and I am glad to be a part of a group like that.
+This is what integrity means to me, and I am glad to be a part of a group like that.

 Perseverance is the one tenet I have learned the most throughout my journey.
 I don’t know if have ever been challenged in the ways that Tae Kwon Do has challenged me.
 The physical aspect has been difficult, making me wish I had started this a long time ago.
 However, I am pleased with what I have accomplished and have accepted my strengths and acknowledged my weaknesses.
 Mr. McKinney and I have talked about what it means to have a black belt attitude.
-It means to always try your best and not accept your perceived limitations to push at your personal boundaries.
+It means to always try your best and not accept your perceived limitations, to push at your personal boundaries.
 It is something that I hope we can instill in our children.

 In my job as a high school math teacher, I try to reassure students that confidence is something that is gained with experience and age.
 I only wish that I could package some of the confidence I have now and send it to myself when I was in high school.
-I wish I had Tae Kwon Do back then as well.
+I wish I had Tae Kwon Do back at that age.
 It has given me a new confidence.
 Eye contact is important – more than just in sparring.
 I would like to thank Mr. Brenizer for teaching me how to use eye contact to my advantage.
 This has translated into my everyday life as well.
 I have gained confidence from knowing what my body is capable of and knowing that I can control what I am doing.
 I have noticed since I have started taking Tae Kwon Do I walk differently.
 I walk with my head up meeting people’s eyes with confidence.
 I know that was not always the case.